Personal Capital Review: The Investor’s Version of Mint

 You might have heard this quote from Peter Drucker, “If you can’t measure it, you can’t manage it.”
 Peter was a famous management executive and pioneered how people are organized across corporate and government organizations.

 A cornerstone of his philosophy was the importance of data and using it to drive decision making.
 How can you make a decision if you don’t have any information which to base it on?
+I’ve found that the detailed metrics available to me in my Personal Capital account help me to make very, very educated decisions.
+Smart decisions.
+Decisions that make more money.

 Investing is no different.
 How can you decide to change your investing approach or stay the course if you don’t know how you’re doing?
 Even if you used no other feature of Personal Capital, you should use it to track your investment performance across all of your accounts.